IvanM26/marine_data_shinyapp/README.md

 - allows the user to see the timestamps of the observations in the map by hovering over the points.

 ## Details
 [`pre_proc.R`](pre_proc.R) is a file used to **pre proc**ess the data.

 In particular, I read raw data using `fread` package and then, after some calculations, created some `.RDS` data files that are then loaded by the application.
 This allowed to upload files with small sizes to shinyapps.io.

+One important thing to notice is that I created my own SHIP_ID variable, due to inconsistencies found with the provided one (different vessel names had the same SHIP_ID).